Taiwanese Hokkien: Mother tongue movement

 Taiwanization developed in the 1990s into a 'mother tongue revival movement' aiming to save, preserve, and develop the local ethnic culture and language of Holo (Taiwanese), Hakka, and aborigines.
 The effort to save declining languages has since allowed them to revive and flourish.
 In 1993, Taiwan became the first country in the world to implement the teaching of Taiwanese Hokkien in schools.
 By 2001, Taiwanese languages such as Taiwanese Hokkien, Hakka, and indigenous languages were taught in all Taiwanese schools.
-Since the 2000s, elementary school students are required to take a class in either Taiwanese, Hakka or aboriginal languages.
+Since the 2000s, elementary school students are required to take a class in their mother tongue, which can be either Taiwanese, Hakka, or aboriginal languages.
 In junior high this is usually an available elective.
 Taiwan also has its own literary circle whereby Hokkien poets and writers compose poetry and literature in Taiwanese on a regular basis.

 As a result of the mother tongue movement, Taiwan has emerged as a significant cultural hub for Hokkien in the world in the 21st century.
 It also plans to be the major export center for Hokkien culture worldwide in the 21st century.

-On September 1st, 2025, Beiling Elementary School in Lujhu District, Kaohsiung, officially opened as a "Taiwanese Language Experimental Elementary School."
-After a year of preparation and pilot programs, the school welcomed its first cohort of 16 new students.
-The principal and teachers greeted them in Taiwanese at the school gate, and the community and language community celebrated the event as a milestone in Taiwanese language education.
-This wasn't just a name change; it was a systematic experiment in local language, curriculum autonomy, and small school transformation.
+On December 25, 2018, the Development of National Languages Act was enacted in order to protect and support minority languages such as Taiwanese.
+It requires students to take classes in their mother tongue—either Taiwanese, Hakka, or aboriginal languages—from elementary school to high school.
+On September 1st, 2025, Beiling Elementary School in Lujhu District, Kaohsiung, officially opened as a "Taiwanese Language Experimental Elementary School".
+The school was the first exclusively Taiwanese-language elementary school in the country, accepting 16 students in its initial year.
+A Taiwanese-language radio and television station was also established.